 The General settings allow you to change the name and URL for the WooCommerce checkout page.
 You can also switch between published and draft.

-To avoid any plugin conflicts and speed up your page, you can enable Isolation Mode.
+If you want to avoid any plugin conflicts and speed up your page, you can enable Isolation Mode.
 This stops specific header and footer scripts from running and interfering with your performance.

 Under the SEO tab, you can use a WordPress SEO plugin to configure your landing page title tag, meta description, etc. One of the best plugins for this is All In One SEO.